ClawSeven/blog/articles/dllm_blog.md

 **However, the core issue is that SGLang currently only supports the Auto-Regressive calculation paradigm, and has not yet adapted to the Diffusion calculation method.**

-Therefore, the challenge we face is: **How can we introduce support for the Diffusion Language Model within the existing SGLang framework without compromising its current architecture?** The goal is two-fold: allow DLMs to benefit from all the optimization advantages SGLang offers, while **avoiding major, compromising modifications** to the SGLang framework just to accommodate Diffusion computation.
+Therefore, the challenge we face is: **How can we introduce support for the Diffusion Language Model within the existing SGLang framework without compromising its current architecture?** The goal is two-fold: allow dLLMs to benefit from all the optimization advantages SGLang offers, while **avoiding major, compromising modifications** to the SGLang framework just to accommodate Diffusion computation.

 ## Design

 ### Key Insights:

-Based on our observations of the current developments in DLM, we have identified several key insights:
+Based on our observations of the current developments in dLLM, we have identified several key insights:

 - Due to the enormous computational cost of **Bidirectional Attention Diffusion** and its inefficient utilization of the KV Cache, mainstream Diffusion Language Models are increasingly moving toward the **Block-wise Diffusion** architecture.
 - The computation pattern of **Block-wise Diffusion** bears a high degree of similarity to SGLang's existing **Chunked-Prefill** process.